rbtkay/INGR-Twitter/README.md

 This last command will be faster since the database is already built

-#### 4. Test Project

-Click on signup and register with your twitter name.<br/>
-Add a new keyword wich don't have a lot of tweets.<br/>
-We are limited to 100 tweets recording by the API.
-You can try : `cute`,`truc`.
-You will see the number of tweets under your keywords on the graph.
-It will be update every ten minutes.<br/>
-You can delete keywords by clicking on them in over the graph.
-Clicking on them in the graph will just make them appeared and disappeared on the graph.<br/>
-On the left, you can see the tweets of the account you used in registering.
-In clicking on them, you can see them on twitter.<br/>
-You can modify your profile in clicking on `Signed as ...` and `Settings`.

 ## User journey:

 1. Connect to the Internet address : http://localhost:3000/ <br/>